rusito-23/BitsoChallenge/BitsoNet/README.md

 # BitsoNet

-A collection of utils to interact with a network service.
+A collection of utils to interact with network.

 ## `NetworkClient`